-The Study found many locations within the Meadowbank Station West Study area, which require improved pedestrian infrastructure.
-This includes upgrades to existing infrastructure that is either of poor quality/damaged or has non-standard design, additional pedestrian crossing facilities and new footpath connections.
+The study found many locations within the Meadowbank Station West study area, which require improved pedestrian infrastructure.
+This includes upgrades to existing infrastructure that are either of poor quality/damaged or have non-standard design, additional pedestrian crossing facilities and new footpath connections.

-Major projects
+Major Projects